Meet The Team

 Veronica Netniss

-Veronica has found a deeper passion for teaching and mentoring college students.
-Veronica possesses a diverse academic background and practical experience in mental health which both enable her to provide valuable insights into the intersection of education and psychological well-being.
+Veronica’s diverse academic background and practical experience in mental health allow her to bring unique insights into the intersection of education, psychological well-being, and social justice.

 Spirtual Wellness Lead